saw-jan/kb-pwa/README.md

 # nkb
 Nepal Khristiya Bhajan.
-A progressive web app for all platforms that runs offline.
+A progressive web app for all mobile platforms that runs offline.